 Using my new favorite Smoked Glaze and a cheap chip brush I gave the fancy frame some definition and a sealing top coat.
 I basically did a “dry brush” technique putting the glaze all over the frame.
 I typically use the chip brush and a soft cloth, but the cloth was unable to get into the deep grooves of this fancy frame.

 Watch my video of How To Glaze Painted Furniture

 Easily cut cork board on table saw

 I purchased a LOT of these large cork boards on clearance at The Home Depot nearly a year ago.
 In previous projects like an easy corkboard picture frame, I used a utility knife to cut the cork.
 For this project I decided to try out the table saw for cutting the cork.
 It worked like a charm and was oh so easy!

 I used the original screws and Small round eyelet flat metal type hangers to hold the thick cork board in place.
-I could have used the original backer board, but I left it outside in the rain.
+Too bad I couldn’t use the original backer board, I left it outside in the rain.
 I used one of these hangers in the top, middle hole to hang the new fancy framed cork board.

 Silly me, didn’t pay attention to the way the gold mirror was originally hanging.
 The backer board even said “top”.
 I’m hoping this is the correct orientation.